herffluff/thm-bof/README.md

 Thus, when the function ends and the `ret` instruction is called, the code flow is redirected to the malicious code.

-Conceptually, it is simple as that.
+Conceptually, it is as simple as that.

 In order to execute the exploit, we need to achieve the following things: